marshall-kapfudza/feedreader/README.md

 ## How to Run

 Download or clone the repository and open it in your browser locally.
-All needed Jasmine libraries are included, and you will see a section below the page showing the test results.
+All needed Jasmine libraries are included and you will see a section below the page showing the test results.